JamesDerrick22/cs130-project/article.md

 ## What this suggests for the Bulls going forward
 - The Bulls find themselves in a position where they need to acquire a "star" player.
 Someone who can sustain the blow of off-nights from role players.
 - These stats are from last season, and Chicago is off to a better start this year with acquisitions like Josh Giddey, Tre jones, Kevin Huerter, Isaac Okoro, and Zach Collins.
 The key missing piece however, remains.
 They need a star.
 - With Giannis Antetekounmpo reportedly wanting out of Milwaukee, The Bulls should have one thing in mind.
 Do whatever it takes to trade for him.
-Adding a true top-end scorer would shift Chicago away from fragility and towrad true stability.
+Adding a true top-end scorer would shift Chicago away from fragility and toward stability.
 ## Conclusion
 - This analysis suggestst that winning depends less on peak performances and more on how reliably production is sustained.
 Teams without a consistent top-end scorer have wider swings in outcomes.
 Fragility helps explain why those swings persist over a full season